hay/facetool/README.md

                         Height of output image / height -iw IMAGE_WIDTH, --image-width IMAGE_WIDTH
-                        Width of output image / video -kt, --keep-temp      Keep temporary files (used with video swapping -m MODEL, --model MODEL
+                        Width of output image / video -kt, --keep-temp      Keep temporary files (used with video swapping) -m MODEL, --model MODEL
-                        Use a precalculated model (for calculating distances) --no-eyesbrows
+                        Use a precalculated model (for calculating distances) --no-audio
+  --no-eyesbrows
   --no-nosemouth
+  --only-mouth
   -of {default,csv,json}, --output-format {default,csv,json}
                         Specify output format
   -pp PREDICTOR_PATH, --predictor-path PREDICTOR_PATH
   --profile             Show profiler information
-  -s, --swap            Swap input and target --save-originals      Save original images when averaging faces --save-warped         Save warped images when averaging faces -v, --verbose         Show debug information
+  -q, --quiet           Don't print output to the console -s, --swap            Swap input and target --save-originals      Save original images when averaging faces --save-warped         Save warped images when averaging faces --swap-method {faceswap,faceswap3d}
+                        Swap method for faceswap (options are: ['faceswap', 'faceswap3d']
+  -so SWAP_ORDER, --swap-order SWAP_ORDER
+                        Comma-separated list with order of faceswaps on target, implies a multiswap -sp SAMPLE_PERCENTAGE, --sample-percentage SAMPLE_PERCENTAGE
+                        Percentage of files in a directory to randomly remove (used for the sample command) -sr, --swap-order-repeat
+                        When using --swap-order and there are not enough target faces, repeat the sequence -v, --verbose         Show debug information
-  -vv, --extra-verbose  Show debug information AND raise / abort on exceptions
+  -vv, --extra-verbose  Show debug information AND raise / abort on exceptions --warp-3d             Swap faces and morph to coordinates of target face
 ```

 ## Limitations
-* Face swapping is limited to one face.
 * More advanced swapping methods like 'deepfake' are not supported.
 * Even though you could use the library in your own scripts (instead of using the command line utility), this isn't very well supported yet.
 * No multithreading / processor support.
+<s>* Face swapping is limited to one face.</s>
-* Operations on videos will remove the audio.
+<s>* Operations on videos will remove the audio.</s>

 ## Testing
-`facetool` doesn't have a proper test suite yet, but you could try running `test-all.sh` in the `test` directory to try a couple of common examples.
+`facetool` doesn't have a proper test suite yet, but you could try running `test-all.py` in the `test` directory to try a couple of common examples.

 ## License
 Licensed under the [MIT license](https://opensource.org/licenses/MIT).